-- System Restore is enabled by default when you install the Windows OS.
-The system restore points are created automatically every week, and just before significant system events, such as the installation of programs like Anti Virus, Office, Adobe software or device drivers.
+- System Restore is enabled by default when you install Windows.
+It creates restore points automatically every week, and just before significant system events, such as the installation of programs like antivirus, Office, Adobe software, or device drivers.

 How to Delete System Restore and Shadow Copies?

-Now go to My Computer and check the system drive.
-It free up my system drive over 35 GB and I’m really happy.
-Do it on your system and get free your hard disk from cached files.
+Now, check your system drive.
+It freed up my system drive by over 35 GB, and I’m really happy.
+Do it on your system and get your hard disk free from cached files.